wizgurl101/my-budgety-admin-web-app/README.md

 CLI Tool developed in Go using the Cobra package.
 Tool can remove duplicate entries from previous credit card statement csv file from the latest csv.
-To address the problem I was having up a download my credit card statement that contains previous expanse(s) already uploaded from the last csv file.
+To address the problem I was having when I download my credit card statement that contains previous expanse(s) already uploaded from the last csv file.
 Reduce my time having to use the web admin expanse page to manually removed duplicate expanses.
 Along with setting the month budget amount that yet to be implemented as a feature in the web admin.